kyoyadmoon/milestone-actions/README.md

 # Create Milestone Action

-A GitHub Action to create milestone by using [GitHub API](https://developer.github.com/v3/issues/milestones/#create-a-milestone)
+A GitHub Action which can create milestone with the given title, description and due date.

+This is the [GitHub API](https://developer.github.com/v3/issues/milestones/#create-a-milestone) which this repo used.

+This GitHub Action is inspired by [github-action-create-milestone](https://github.com/WyriHaximus/github-action-create-milestone) which could not create milestone with due date.

 ## Options